pawel-piwowar/home-assistant-thermometer/README.md

 ## Project features
 - Integrates with Home Assistant using WIFI and MQTT.
-- High precision temperature sensor SHT35 is used with precision 0.1 - 0.2 °C
+- High quality temperature sensor SHT35 is used with precision 0.1 - 0.2 °C
-- 2.13inch E-Paper Cloud Module has ESP32 chip and attached battery.
+- 2.13inch E-Paper Cloud Module with ESP32 chip and attached battery.
 The final package is light and small.
   Could be used without external power source.
 Also could be powered and charged via usb-c without any additional circuits
 - Very low power consumption, light sleep mode of ESP32 is used.
 - Partial screen refresh function is used.
 Screen does not flicker, like it does when full refresh is made.